spadefoot/kohana-orm-leap/README.md

 work.
 Even though ORMs like Doctrine could be adapted for Kohana, doing so requires a lot of work to work correctly.
 Besides, Doctrine is now so blotted and old that it really needs to be refactored.

-A third goal for this project was to create an ORM for Kohana that can harness the power of composite keys, which many other ORMs (e.g. Kohana's official ORM, Jelly, and Sprig) cannot handle.
+A third goal for this project was to create an ORM for Kohana that can harness the power of composite keys, which many other ORMs (e.g. [Kohana's official ORM](https://github.com/kohana/orm), [Jelly](https://github.com/creatoro/jelly), and [Sprig](https://github.com/sittercity/sprig/)) cannot handle.
 LEAP, on the other hand, is able to load models using composite keys.

 ## Features

 LEAP provides a number of features, such as:

 * Plugins for DB2, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
+* Designed to work in conjunction with other database tools for Kohana.
 * Config files for designating the database driver (e.g. PDO) and connection strings.
-* Classes that are easily extendible.
+* Classes are easily extendible.
 * A database connection pool for managing resources.
 * A powerful query builder for creating SQL statements.
 * Sanitizes data to help prevent SQL injection attacks.
 * Supports composite primary keys and composite foreign keys.
+* Enforces strong data types on database fields.
+* Allows aliases to be declared.
+* Makes working with certain database fields easy with field adaptors.
 * A toolkit of useful functions.
 * A [Web site](http://orm.spadefootcode.com) documenting its API and with examples.

 ## Getting Started

-To start using LEAP, following these steps:
+To start using LEAP, follow these steps:

 1. Just download the module from github.
 2. Unzip the download to the modules folder in Kohana.
 3. Rename the uncompressed folder to "leap".
-4. Modify the two config files: leap/config/database.php and leap/config/leap.php
+4. Modify the two config files: leap/config/database.php and leap/config/leap.php.
-5. Navigate to your application folder and add leap as a module to the bootstrap
+5. Navigate to your application folder and add "leap" as a module to the bootstrap.
+6. Begin creating your models in the application/classes/model/leap/ folder.

 ## Required Files